soccer-ctrl/System_Monitor/README.md

 # System_Monitor

-System_Monitor is a program for Linux that displays crucial information about the systems' processes.
-This includes poces ID, user, CPU Utilisation, memory utilisation, process uptime, and the process command. this is displayed on the terminal using ncurses (https://invisible-island.net/ncurses/).
+System_Monitor is a program for Linux that displays crucial information about the system's processes.
+This includes process ID, user, CPU utilisation, memory utilisation, process uptime, and the process command.
+This information is displayed on the terminal using ncurses (https://invisible-island.net/ncurses/).

-This program was developed as a contribution to a Udacity C++ nanodegree
+This program was developed as a contribution to a Udacity C++ nanodegree.

 ## Installation